Surebob/loadguardupdate-api/README.md

 1. Clone this repository
 2. Install dependencies: `pip install -r requirements.txt`
 3. Configure settings in `config/settings.py`
-4. Ensure KNIME is installed and the path is correctly set in the configuration (workflow directory needs to be set to the KNIME workspace directory, can not be an exported workflow filee)
+4. Ensure KNIME is installed and the path is correctly set in the configuration (workflow directory needs to be set to the KNIME workspace directory, cannot be an exported workflow file)

 ## Configuration